NicolasLagaillardie/mpst_rust_github/artifact.md

 # Stay Safe under Panic: Affine Rust Programming with Multiparty Session Types (MPST)

 ---

 ## Overview

 The purpose of this document is to describe in details the steps required to assess the artifact associated with our paper.

 (!)
 For better usability, please use the [online](https://gist.github.com/ecoopartifact22/0dd3c058f5599a5e80ed52cb9757e78d) version of this document

 The artifact (artifact.tar.gz) contains (1) the source code for the mp-anon tool -- a tool for safe message-passing programming in Rust and (2) all requires scripts and example needed to reproduce the results from the
 ECOOP submission #12: ***Stay Safe under Panic: Affine Rust Programming with Multiparty Session Types (MPST)***.
 The artifact is submitted as a docker image.
 The artifact claims a functional, reusable and available badge.

 ## Artifact layout

 The artifact (after building the docker image) contains

 * The directory `most-rust-github`-- a directory containing the source code of the mp-anon tool
   * `most-rust-github/examples` -- contains many examples implemented using mp-anon, including all examples reported in Fig. 9 and Table 2 in the paper
   * `most-rust-github/scripts` - the scripts for reproducing the results
   * `most-rust-github/benches` --- the examples for Fig. 9
 * The directory `kmc` that contains the kmc tool used to verify that mp-anon types written in Rust are compatible
 * The directory `scribble-java` that contains the Scribble source code for generating Rust types from Scribble protocols

 ## Claims about functionality, reusability and availability

 1. **Functionality**:  Mp-anon tool can be used for safe communication programming in Rust.
 In particular, you should be able to verify three claims from the paper:

-   -   Use the mp-anan to write and verify affine protocols using MPST and Scribble as explained in Section 2 in the paper, i.e bottom-up approach. __Check the claim  by__: following [Part II: Step 1.1](#Step1.1)
+   * Use the mp-anan to write and verify affine protocols using MPST and Scribble as explained in Section 2 in the paper, i.e bottom-up approach. __Check the claim  by__: following [Part II: Step 1.1](#Step1.1)

-   -  Use the mp-anan to write and verify affine protocols using MPST and kmc, i.e top-down approach, as explained in Section 2 in the paper. __Check the claim  by__: following [Part II: Step 1.2](#Step1.2)
+   * Use the mp-anon to write and verify affine protocols using MPST and kmc, i.e top-down approach, as explained in Section 2 in the paper. __Check the claim  by__: following [Part II: Step 1.2](#Step1.2)

-   -  Observe detected errors due to incompatible types, as explained in Section 2 in the paper.
+   * Observe detected errors due to incompatible types, as explained in Section 2 in the paper.
    __Check the claim  by__: following [Part II: Step 1.3](#Step1.3)

 2. **Functionality**: Reproduce the benchmarks in Section 5 (i.e., Table 2 and Figure 9)

    2.1 claims expressiveness (Section 5.2 in the paper): examples in Table 2 can be expressed using mp-anon.

    __Check the claim  by__: Table 2 can be reproduces following the instructions in [Part II: Step 2](#Step2)

    2.1. claims on compile-time performance (line 886-892)::

-   - the more participants there are, the higher is the compilation time for MPST
+   * the more participants there are, the higher is the compilation time for MPST

    2.2. claims on run-time performance (line 880-885):

-   - mp-anon is faster than the BC implementation when there is a large number of interactions and participants (mesh protocol)
+   * mp-anon is faster than the BC implementation when there is a large number of interactions and participants (mesh protocol)

-   - the worst-case scenario for mp-anon is protocols with many participants but no causalities between them which results in a slowdown when compared with BC. (ping-pong and ring protocol)
+   * the worst-case scenario for mp-anon is protocols with many participants but no causalities between them which results in a slowdown when compared with BC. (ping-pong and ring protocol)

-   - AMPST can a negligible overhead in comparison to MPST
+   * AMPST can a negligible overhead in comparison to MPST

    __Check  claims 2.1 and 2.2 by__: Figure 9 can be reproduces following the instructions in [Part II: Step 3](#Step3)
 3. **Reusability**: The mp-anon tool can be used to verify your own communication protocols, follow